flext/book-getready/02/README[Conflict].md

 <br><br><br><br><br><br><br><br>

-> “People’s understanding of their service and their product is framed around this desktop and laptop experience.” *[Luke Wroblewski](http://www.uie.com/articles/mobile_as_medium)*
+> “People’s understanding of their service and their product is framed around this desktop and laptop experience.” *[Luke Wroblewski](http://www.uie.com/articles/mobile_as_medium/)*

 <br><br><br>

 # TOUCH-OPTIMIZED DESIGN

-**Familiar on any device**.
-FLEXT is flexible and extendable with adaptive IO elements to control apps on all devices in any way – touch, trackpad, mouse.
-FLEXT focuses on a few core IO elements, such as file browser, menus, widgets, and notifications, providing *consistent behavior* across all devices and uses.
+FLEXT is flexible and extendable with adaptive IO elements for all web-enabled devices – putting **touch first**.
+FLEXT focuses on a few core IO elements, such as file browser, menus, widgets, and notifications, providing *consistent behavior* across all devices and usages.

 <br>